Elderberries are a hot topic in the colder months of the year. But what makes these berries so special?

 However, once they are cooked and safe to be eaten, they are used in a variety of products.
 These include elderberry syrup, jam, herbal teas, and even supplements.

-Elderberry products are popular during cold and flu season because they are believed to have immune-supporting properties.
+Elderberry products are popular during cold and flu season because they are believed to support the immune system.
 When a food product makes a health claim like this, it is important to know what the research says.
 Let us break down the facts for you!

 Do elderberries strengthen the immune system?